AndreiBarsan/mpi-hpc/README.md

  solver with those produced by an industry-standard solver provided by Eigen.
 A reasonably new version can be installed on a Debian-like distribution by running `sudo apt install libeigen3-dev`.
 Note that Eigen3 is a header-only library, so it doesn't need to be compiled per se, or linked, just included.
+ - Eigen 3 is *required* for Assignment 3!

 ### Running the Code